Phil-Hope/TMPLNR-20/README.md

 the backend webservice is now running at https://localhost:8000 and the tests have been executed.

 * #### Automated Webservice tests
+To run the test script manually:

+In the PROJ directory, run: `php bin/phpunit`

+The location of the TestScript php file is: `PROJ/tests/ApiTest.php`

       There are 16 tests that are performed in total.